The Laws of Generosity and Meanness in Life

 Mean-Spirited People Do Not Live Well

-Among us are people of different ages.
+Among us are people of various ages.
 Meanness is a disadvantage, so do not be mean-spirited.
-But if you continue to suffer losses, then so be it.
+But if you continue to suffer losses, so be it.
 Everyone has their own standards for judging things; the benevolent see benevolence, and the wise see wisdom.
-Generous people are prone to taking losses, but they look at the long term, while mean-spirited people look at immediate gains.
+Generous people tend to suffer losses, but they look at the long term, while mean-spirited people look at immediate gains.

-The Singapore Management University has students who often spontaneously organize research projects.
-Some misers fuss around, and no one wants them.
-Some people are not very capable but are willing to contribute money and effort, so everyone likes to include them in their projects.
+Singapore has a management university where students often spontaneously organize research projects.
+Some misers fuss around, but no one wants them.
+Some people may not be very capable, but they are willing to contribute money and effort, so everyone likes to include them in their projects.
 Relationships between people have value.
-I dislike taking advantage of others; I value interpersonal relationships, which have greatly helped me.
+I do not like taking advantage of others; I value interpersonal relationships, which have greatly helped me.
 Money and relationships are incomparable.
-Regardless of age, one must learn to discern.
+Regardless of age, learn to discern.
 It is not that those people suffer losses, but their "calculations" are different.
 Therefore, I encourage everyone to discern.
 That miser from our school days will certainly not live well past fifty.

 Some regions have different cultures and value systems.
-Some time ago, I ministered to a brother whose people were very stingy.
-This brother said that your people are very generous and forthright, which I readily acknowledged.
+Some time ago, I ministered to a brother whose people were very mean-spirited.
+This brother said that your people are very generous and forthright, which I readily acknowledge.

-Later, I received an elderly sister, a well-known traditional Chinese medicine practitioner with a high monthly salary, yet she was very poor at her age.
+Later, I received an elderly sister, a well-known traditional Chinese medicine doctor with a high monthly salary, but she was very poor despite her age.
 I paid for her food, drink, and accommodation.
-You will find that inherent meanness is the source of poverty.
-A person's character determines their ailments, and the older one gets, the harder it is to change.
+You will find that meanness is the root of poverty.
+A person's character determines their problems, and the older one gets, the harder it is to change.

 It is More Blessed to Give Than to Receive